pop-os/docs/docs/Getting-Started/Create-bootable-media/bootable-usb-using-linux.md

 Poweroff the target computer and insert the bootable USB.
 Power on the computer and enter the boot device menu selection for your BIOS or UEFI system.
 Follow the steps in the [Standard Installation](/Getting-Started/Installation/installation.md) section.

->**Note**: If your computer has Secure Boot Enabled; it must be disabled before installing Pop!_OS.
+>**Note**: Systems with Secure Boot enabled must disable this feature before installing Pop!_OS.
 See [Microsoft's official documentation](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-10) for this procedure.

 ### Demo Pop!_OS